The City of Lakes, Palaces-Udaipur

 How to reach the City Palace

-The City Palace is a popular tourist spot and is well connected by a network of unmetered taxis, auto-rickshaws, tongas and city bus service.
+The City Palace is a popular tourist spot and is well connected by a network of unmetered taxis, auto-rickshaws, tongas, and city bus service.

 Fateh Sagar Lake-Udaipur

-Fateh Sagar Lake is a glittering lake which is one of the major tourist spots in the city.
+Fateh Sagar Lake is a glittering lake that is one of the major tourist spots in the city.
 Maharana Fateh Singh Constructed it.
 It is the second-largest artificial lake in the city and is famous for its scenic beauty.
 That is to say, it is a must-visit for anyone touring the city.

 The Fateh Sagar Lake spreads over an area of one square kilometer.
 Its fantastic beauty and quaint charms turn it into one of the most popular weekend destinations.
 Here’s sunset is especially picturesque and you must visit this destination to witness the same.

 Besides these, there are three distinct islands in the lake.
 The largest of these is called the Nehru Park and houses a boat-shaped restaurant and a small zoo for kids.
 The second island has a public park with water-jet fountains.
 The third island comprises of the best solar observing site in all of Asia, the Udaipur Solar Observatory.
 Above all, make it the favorite destination for a weekend picnic.